-Annex 15, insert new paragraph 9.6, to read:
+Annex 15, insert new paragraphs 9.7. and 9.7.1., to read:

-- "9.6 Endurance test for non-return valves in interconnected LPG-systems - 9.6.1 The non-return valve shall be able to withstand 20 000 cycles of operation and 24 h of chatter flow when tested according to the following procedure: - a) connect the valve to a test fixture and apply a pressure to the valve's inlet equal to pressure of 3,000 kPa or of WP in accordance with the classification pressure of the valve, then vent pressure from its outlet.
-Lower the pressure on the valve's outlet side to between 0 and a maximum of 0,5 times the above value prior to the next cycle.
+- "9.7.
+Endurance test for non-return valves in interconnected LPG-systems - 9.7.1.
+The non-return valve shall be able to withstand 20,000 cycles of operation and 24 hours of chatter flow when tested according to the following procedure: - (a) connect the valve to a test fixture and apply a pressure to the valve's inlet equal to pressure of 3,000 kPa or of WP in accordance with the classification pressure of the valve, then vent pressure from its outlet.
+Lower the pressure on the valve's outlet side to between 0 and a maximum of 0.5 times the above value prior to the next cycle.

-b) following 20 000 cycles of operation, subject the valve to 24 h of chatter flow at a flow rate that causes the most chatter.
+(b) following 20,000 cycles of operation, subject the valve to 24 hours of chatter flow at a flow rate that causes the most chatter.

-After this test, the non-return valve shall comply with the applicable leakage test requirements of paragraphs 5 and 8 above.
+After this test, the non-return valve shall comply with the applicable leakage test requirements of paragraphs 5. and 8. above.